Video shows officer chasing after police horse that bolted in downtown Toronto

 Seconds later, a second police officer can be seen jogging after one of the horses.

-Toronto police confirmed to CTV News Toronto that the officer had tried to mount the horse, but it took off before they could saddle up.
+Toronto police confirmed to CTV News Toronto that the officer was about to mount the horse, but it took off before they could saddle up.

 “The horse was secured very quickly and no one was injured,” police said in a statement.